LaboratoryForPlayfulComputation/blockytalky/README.md

     - make sure to change the dev config options (specifically supported hardware) if you are deving on the pi and want to test brickpi or grovepi support
 # Deploy for production
     - resource: http://www.phoenixframework.org/v0.14.0/docs/advanced-deployment
-    - on dev machine: `sudo brunch build --production && sudo MIX_ENV=prod mix release` will generate a new /rel folder
+    - on dev machine: `brunch build --production && MIX_ENV=prod mix release` will generate a new /rel folder
+      - don't use sudo with `mix release` or else it will have permission issues
       - I do not currently recommend building a release on the pi itself because `brunch build --production` seems to take too long or hang
       - you can run `npm list` to make sure brunch will succeed in its build. if you are missing dependencies, then node install did not work correctly.
 This is a big issue on VMs and the solution of making the node_modules dir a symlink to somewhere else on the system (not a windows file system).
     - on raspberry pi: `sudo mix blockytalky.deploy` which automates: